Hello and welcome.

 Horses are unique and wonderful.
 As we bring them into our world our perceptions, expectations and views of the world can often clash with their innate needs and expectations with sometimes confusing results.

-My role is helping you find the “feeling” and “knowing” together – that’s where unity and deep bonds with our animal friends are found.
+My role is helping you find the “feeling” and “knowing” together – that’s where unity and deep bonds with our animal friends are found with everyone’s welfare in mind.

 Here’s the formal bit about the behaviour side of my work – all consultations are based on applied anthrozoology, finding the feeling and the knowing to help you connect with your horse.